lifelongphd/blog/content/blog/start-here/index.md

 ---
-title: Start Here
+title: How to Hack Your Education
 date: 2020-12-28T17:06:05.540Z
-description: first post
+description: The right way to learn (for free!)
 draft: true
 ---
 The education system is a scam.
 Let's do some simple math using typical UK figures: